dgzlopes/k6-workshop/README.md

 });
 ```

-> NOTE: If you are using docker, you need to mount the `customers.json` file.
+> IMPORTANT: If you are using docker, you need to mount the `customers.json` file.
 You can do that by adding the following flag to the docker command: `-v $(pwd)/customers.json:/customers.json`.

 That way, we will pick a random customer from the list of customers.
 Then, rerun the script.